makkiatokid/krisz-writes/about.md

 ### Why Three Perspectives?

-Because everyone IS affected by terminal illness when they love someone.
+Because everyone is affected by terminal illness when they love someone they've lost.
 This creates space for patients, loved ones, and caregivers to all see themselves in these stories.

 Not inspiration porn.
 Not tragedy porn.
 Just real life - messy, beautiful, worth running through.